-Buddha bowl…grain bowl….tomato….toh-mato…tasty.
+Power bowl…grain bowl….tomato….toh-mato…tasty.
 Whatever name you give these guys, it’s all good in my book as long as you’re partaking in this flavor experience.
-Because let me tell you, this cauliflower shawarma bowl has got it ALL going on.
+Because let me tell you, this Cauliflower Shawarma Grain Bowl has got it ALL going on.
 Spicy, hot, sweet, tangy, herby – it’s a perfectly balanced vegan and gluten free flavor bomb that you need in your belly, stat.

 - perfectly spiced and caramelized cauliflower shawarma – cuz if you’re gonna lose the chicken, cauliflower is the perfect substitute